ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 The ashish-custom-trip-planner Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Output
+A suceesfull sample output is shown in Output-Run-1.txt in root folder.

 ## Support

 For support, questions, or feedback regarding the AshishCustomTripPlanner Crew or crewAI.